Ukraine News Today

-Ukraine Today was a Ukraine-based private English language satellite television channel, then webcasting service.
+Ukraine News Today was a Ukraine-based private English language satellite television channel and webcasting service.
 The channel, which was owned by the Ukrainian 1+1 group and headquartered in Kyiv, presented round-the-clock news bulletins aimed at the overseas news market.
 The General Producer was Tetiana Pushnova.

-In April 2016 it was announced that satellite broadcasting would be stopped, to become an online-only service.
-Prior to that it was an international satellite television channel.
+In April 2016 it stopped satellite broadcasting, to become an online-only service.
+Prior to that, it was an international satellite television channel.
 On 26 December 2016, it was announced that its parent company 1+1 was shutting down the online service on 1 January 2017.

 History

 In the midst of the Revolution of Dignity and Euromaidan, which saw major political change in Ukraine, as well as a surge of perceived anti-Ukraine propaganda from Russia, and in particular from channel RT, Ukrainian oligarch Ihor Kolomoyskiy, owner of one of the largest media groups in Ukraine, 1+1 Group, switched the focus of his first 24-hour news channel from Jewish matters to Ukraine, before relaunching as Ukraine Today.
 Kolomoyskyi stated that "Ukraine Today is our contribution in support of Ukraine's European choice".